Free-rider problem: Coasian solution

+Fundraising

 A minor alternative, especially for information goods, is for the producer to refuse to release a good to the public until payment to cover costs is met.
-Author Stephen King, for instance, authored chapters of a new novel downloadable for free on his website while stating that he would not release subsequent chapters unless a certain amount of money was raised.
+For instance, Stephen King authored chapters of a new novel downloadable for free on his website while stating that he would not release subsequent chapters unless a certain amount of money was raised.
 Sometimes dubbed holding for ransom, this method of public goods production is a modern application of the street performer protocol for public goods production.
 Unlike assurance contracts, its success relies largely on social norms to ensure (to some extent) that the threshold is reached and partial contributions are not wasted.

-One of the purest Coasian solutions today is the new phenomenon of Internet crowdfunding.
-Here rules are enforced by computer algorithms and legal contracts as well as social pressure.
+One of the purest Coasian solutions today is the new phenomenon of Internet crowdfunding, in which case rules are enforced by computer algorithms and legal contracts, as well as social pressure.
 For example, on the Kickstarter site, each funder authorizes a credit card purchase to buy a new product or receive other promised benefits, but no money changes hands until the funding goal is met.
-Because automation and the Internet so reduce the transaction costs for pooling resources, project goals of only a few hundred dollars are frequently crowdfunded, far below the costs of soliciting traditional investors.
+Because automation and the Internet greatly reduce the transaction costs for pooling resources, project goals of only a few hundred dollars are frequently crowdfunded, far below the costs of soliciting traditional investors.

 Introducing an exclusion mechanism (club goods)

 Another solution, which has evolved for information goods, is to introduce exclusion mechanisms which turn public goods into club goods.
 One well-known example is copyright and patent laws.
 These laws, which in the 20th century came to be called intellectual property laws, attempt to remove the natural non-excludability by prohibiting reproduction of the good.
 Although they can address the free rider problem, the downside of these laws is that they imply private monopoly power and thus are not Pareto-optimal.

 For example, in the United States, the patent rights given to pharmaceutical companies encourage them to charge high prices (above marginal cost) and to advertise to convince patients to persuade their doctors to prescribe the drugs.
-Likewise, copyright provides an incentive for a publisher to act like The Dog in the Manger, taking older works out of print so as not to cannibalize revenue from the publisher's own new works.
-Examples from the entertainment industry include Walt Disney Studios Home Entertainment's "vault" sales practice.
-Examples from the computer software industry include Microsoft's decision to pull Windows XP from the market in mid-2008 to drive revenue from the widely criticized Windows Vista operating system.
+Likewise, copyright provides an incentive for publishers to take older works out of print so as not to cannibalize revenue from newer works.
+An example from the entertainment industry is Walt Disney Studios Home Entertainment's "vault" sales practice, and an example from the technology industry is Microsoft's decision to pull Windows XP from the market in mid-2008 to drive revenue from the widely criticized Windows Vista operating system.

-The laws also end up encouraging patent and copyright owners to sue even mild imitators in court and to lobby for the extension of the term of the exclusive rights in a form of rent seeking.
+Intellectual property laws also end up encouraging patent and copyright owners to sue even mild imitators in court and to lobby for the extension of the term of the exclusive rights in a form of rent seeking.